Canon XC10 vs Olympus PEN-F

 It is notable that the XC10 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the XC10 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the XC10 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The XC10 was replaced by the Canon XC15, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XC10 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the XC10 and PEN-F can be found, respectively, in the Canon XC10 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon XC10 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon XC10:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Better sound: Can connect to an external microphone for higher quality sound recording.